 Exchanging currency in Bulgaria

 As we have described in this post, when travelling to Bulgaria it is wise to come over with your national currency and exchange it here as the exchange bureaus here offer really good rates!
 Two of the best exchange bureaus we are aware of are located in the very centre of Sofia, but there are many others.
-Whatever you do, DO NOT exchange your money at the airport – rates are really bad there!
+Try not to exchange your money at the airport – rates are really bad there!
+Most places (though not all) will take card too so you can use a Revolut card for example if you don’t have a chance to change any cash.

 Sending money to and from Bulgaria